-Later on, Elle, Katie and I turned up some music on the deck and attempted to do ZUMBA with dive weights.
-Meanwhile, Matty and Lucy spent hours in the water swimming along the boat critiquing their swimming techniques.
-Once everyone was back from diving a few games of chess and cards were played, leaderships papers got final edits before being turned in, and showers were taken.
+Later on, Elle, Katie, and I turned up some music on the deck and attempted to do ZUMBA with dive weights.
+Meanwhile, Matty and Lucy spent hours in the water swimming along the boat, critiquing their swimming techniques.
+Once everyone was back from diving, a few games of chess and cards were played, leadership papers got final edits before being turned in, and showers were taken.

 Related VoyageView All Voyages